xenloops/talk-dogfood-pipeline-cd/rationale.md

   * e.g. "community" editions of commercial software
 * Geek cred?

+#### And why are these "slides" in Github?

+* As security professionals, we should strive to meet developers where they work
+* PowerPoint causes brain warts

 #### Ok, why do we really need a sequel talk?

 Feedback from last year's talk showed a need for good nuts-and-bolts tutorials.